 Vector base maps can include symbology.
-Symbology uses symbols or colors to display statistical information about the features in the base layer.
 Symbology applies line, fill, and/or symbol properties to features in the base layer depending on an attribute value.
 The symbology can be included in a legend.
 The type of symbology and the layer's appearance are controlled in the Symbology dialog.
 Click Edit Symbology in the Base (vector) layer Properties window General page to open the Symbology dialog.
-There are five symbology types in Surfer:
+The symbology types in Surfer are:

 A symbology can be added to a base (vector) layer by clicking Edit Symbology in the Properties window General page.
 Select the symbology type, specify the attribute field for the symbology, and then specify the various line, fill, and/or symbol properties for the symbology in the Symbology dialog.
 Click OK or Apply to apply the symbology to the base layer.

 To apply symbology, the features in the base (vector) layer must have at least one attribute field.
 Any of the five symbology types can be applied to an attribute field that contains numeric data.
 Unique Values symbology can be applied to text or numeric data.
 Add or edit attribute data in the base layer with the Attribute Table.

 The following example uses the NV2010_Population.gsb sample file to create a base map with a symbology:

 - Create the base map by clicking Home | New Map | Base.

 - Select the NV2010_Population.gsb sample file in the Import dialog.
 The sample files are located at C:\Program Files\Golden Software\Surfer\Samples by default.

 - Click Open in the Import dialog.
 The base (vector) map is created.